 As you try to dig into the soil to expose more roots, you soon realize that the dirt is crammed with obstacles.
 In all likelihood, the rhizome network has created a dense and nearly impenetrable mesh of roots.
 So you’ll want to start digging further away from the center of the plant, where the roots are going to be thinner and more spread out.
 The type of soil, clay or sand, will determine how much time and sweat this will take.

 Unlike a lot of roots, bamboo rhizomes tend to grow woody and rigid.
 So you can’t simply lift the roots and tug on them to make your way back to the main rootball.
-This is where the reciprocating saw, or Sawzall, comes in very handy, especially if you have very hard soil.
+This is where the Reciprocating Saw, also known as the Sawzall, comes in very handy, especially if you have very hard soil.
 Some of the roots you might be able to cut out with pruners and remove by hand.
 But others will be too hard and thick.
 And it’s almost impossible to cut them out with an ordinary hand saw when they’re impacted in soil.
 A reciprocating saw is ideal for getting into those tight places and doing serious demolition.

 All hands on deck